neelrajpatil/StopEC2InstancesWithMissingTags/README.md

     - Lambda Function (stopNonCompliantEC2Instances)
     - State Machine (stopInstancesStateMachine)

-3) Create Two Lambda Functions using the files in the LambdaFunctions directory
+3) Create Two Lambda Functions using the files in the Lambda directory
     - *For both functions, Set timeout to 6 seconds*
     - *For stopNonCompliantEC2Instances function, Change the hard-coded ARN for state machine on line 62 with the ARN for your state machine*